togarashimayo/togarashimayo/README.md

 ## Portfolio

-### An Otaku's Guide to Donghua / Those Chinese Cartoons
+### An Otaku's Guide to Donghua

 **Cons**: Tsukino-Con 2020, Anime North Online (30-minute version under A Taste of Those Chinese Cartoons), KuroCon V2,  Anime North: Stay at Home (2021), Sakura-Con 2022, Anime North 2022, Otakon 2022

 A look at Chinese animation (donghua) that resembles anime, plus how Chinese animation overall impacted the Japanese anime industry.

+Note: I previously ran this panel as "Those Chinese Cartoons" before Anime North: Stay at Home Edition.

 ### Congoing on a Budget